awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-openapigateway-lambda/README.md

 ## Overview

-This AWS Solutions Construct implements an Amazon API Gateway REST API defined by an OpenAPI specificiation file connected to an AWS Lambda function.
+This AWS Solutions Construct implements an Amazon API Gateway REST API defined by an OpenAPI specification file connected to an AWS Lambda function.

 Here is a minimal deployable pattern definition: